bfredl/Neovim.jl/README.md

 - Embedding a nvim process in Julia
 - Acting as a child process to nvim
-- Connecting to external instances over a socket.
+- Connecting to external instances over a socket

 Currently it assumes `nvim` is in `$PATH`.